Halloween Facts for Kids

 Costume – An outfit worn as a disguise on Halloween.

 Fangs- The two sharp pointy top teeth.
-Vampires are believed to use their fangs to bite humans necks to suck their blood.
+Vampires use their fangs to bite humans necks to suck their blood.

 Frighten – To scare